xinjuezou-whi/whi_imu/README.md

 ```

 ## Parameters Configuration
-Yaml file is used to bearing the parameters including common ones and specified ones.
+Yaml file is used to bear the parameters including common and specified ones.
 Each product has its own configuration file.
-Belowing is an example of config file:
+Below is an example of config file:
 ```
 whi_imu:
   loop_hz: 50 # hz